richmahn/en_tn/1ch/03/intro.md

 This chapter records the descendants of King David.

-This chapter indents some of the lines of 3:1-3, 6-8, 10-24 because they are long lists.
+The ULB indents words in 3:1-3, 6-8, 10-24 because they are long lists.

 ## Links: ##